jessepav/lacygoill-wiki-backup/keyboard/glossary.md

 ## level of key

 On a physical keycap of some keys, several characters are displayed.
-For  example, on  the  3rd key  of  the 2nd  row, the  keycap  displays these  3
+For example, on the 3rd key of the  2nd row, suppose the keycap displays these 3
 characters:

     2